mufana/mufana.github.io/_posts/2017-07-15-Kill-SQL-Application.md

 ## Recreating

+I've recreated a few things on my own environement to show you exactly what I did.

+So, in my environment I have one SQL Server.
+(Lab1).
+And a Client running the application (Also Lab1).
+The application I'm about to close (or kill) is called: Notepad.

 * The SQL database running on server: Lab1

 * The client computer also running on: Lab1

-Now, the challenge is to stop the application on Lab1.
+Now, the challenge is to stop 'Notepad' on Lab1.

 ## The SQL script

 As you can see in the image below, I have two databases.
-I want to find out who is connected to the production database.
+I want to find out which client desktop is connected to the production database.

 ![Image of SQL](https://codeinblue.files.wordpress.com/2017/02/1.png)

-To find this out I ran 'exec sp who' against the production DB.
+To find this out I ran simple 'exec sp who'.

 ```SQL
 exec sp who